mcroydon/subzero/README.md

 ## Thrusters

 * [Bue Robotics](http://www.bluerobotics.com/) has a relatively inexpensive electrical thruster that they funded with Kickstarter.
 * Lots of DIY builds involve repurposing an electric bilge pump, removing the housing, and adding a propeller.

+## Communication

+* Most ROVs use a tether to communicate.
+Tethers appear to be the only way to carry enough bandwidth from the ROV to base station to cover the requirements of live video and other sensor/telemetry requirements.
+* I plan to experiment with [RTL SDR](http://www.rtl-sdr.com/) inexpensive software defined radios at the lower end of their useful spectrum (20-100MHz) to see if there's a way to carry a little bit of bandwidth longer distances.
+* [UCSD](http://cseweb.ucsd.edu/~b1benson/publications/oceans10.pdf) have created an extremely low bandwidth (200 BPS) but long distance (2km) acoustical modem for $600.
+Other commercial options include LinkQeust and Teledyne Benthos in the $8k-$10k range.
+* [WHOI Micromodem](http://acomms.whoi.edu/micro-modem/) is also in the $8k range.
+* [Ryan Kastner at UCSD](http://kastner.ucsd.edu/ryan/underwater-communications/) talks about a custome transducer modem.
+* [Northeastern University](http://www.ece.neu.edu/wineslab/underwater_sensor_networks.php) has done some research on underwater sensor networks.
+* [Aquasent](http://www.aquasent.com/acoustic-modems/) is a commercial underwater modem provider.

 ## Books and Articles